elephantscale/elastic-labs/ml/bert/README.md

 Go to <http://127.0.0.1:5000>.

-Type in a search query.
+Type in a search query. (some examples would be "sales" or "manager")

 You should get "lorem ipsum" results.

-Ok! so it worked. so now hat?
+Ok! so it worked. so now what?

 ### 8. Index your own Data